filipi86/Investigation/README.md

 Next step we can integrate this IoCs with our MISP using the Tags based on Threat Actors ( APT Group) or Malware Family or Associated Campains.

-# Hunting Organizatino Tools
+# Hunting Organization Tools

 We can check with the SIEM team with we can any incident during the latest 365 days

-- Antivus
+- EDR - XDR - Antivirus
 - FW/IPS/WAF
 - Other tools that we have.

 # Mitigation Tools

 In this session we can see possible mitigation to protect against this attacks
-- EDR
+- EDR - XDR - Antivirus
 - FW / IPS / WAF
 - Other tools that you have.